Contemporary Art, Investment Art, Ceramics, Sculpture, Art Gallery - Katoomba

 These works evoke a sense of space and mystery, I’m trying to imbue each work with gentleness and peace - like a haiku."
 Phil Stallard, March 2026.

-The exhibition also includes works by gallery artists & consignment artists including; Judi Moss, Margarita Georgiadis, j.b.
-Moran-Dias, David R Hill, Rob Davis, Karen I. Vernon, Josh Bullen, David Asher Brook , Mona Zhang, Michael Conquest & 2026 Archibald finalist - Nick Stathopoulos.
+j.b.
+Moran-Dias, David R Hill, Rob Davis, Jude Rose, Karen I. Vernon, Josh Bullen, David Asher Brook , Mona Zhang, Michael Conquest & 2026 Archibald finalist - Nick Stathopoulos.

 Phil Stallard, Narrowneck Mist, 2026, oil on canvas, 104 x 138cm + frame